What is Lent? (And Should Christians Celebrate It?)

-Today is Ash Wednesday.
-For some Christians, it’s just another day.
-But for millions of people around the world, today marks the beginning of Lent.
-When most people think of Lent they think of a time to “give up something” in preparation for Easter.
+For millions of people around the world, Ash Wednesday marks the beginning of Lent, but for some Christians, it's just another day.
+When most people think of Lent they think of a time to "give something up" in preparation for Easter.
 But why?
 Should Christians still celebrate Lent?
 Is giving something up the only way to do it?
-Let’s dive in to answering some of those questions.
+Let's dive in to answering some of those questions.

 Lent: What is it and how did it begin?